lat9/zelle/README.md

 # zelle
-A Zelle&reg; payment module for Zen Cart
+A Zelle&reg; payment module for Zen Cart versions 1.5.8 and later.